Navigating around New York

 Wagner student groups offer outings across the city to cultural and entertainment destinations.
 Student group outings are advertised through the Wagner Student Association.

-The NYU Student Resource Center (2nd floor, Kimmel Center of University Life, 60 Washington Square South) also plans social events specifically for graduate students through the Office of Graduate Life.
+The NYU Center for Student Life (7th floor, Kimmel Center of University Life, 60 Washington Square South) also plans social events specifically for graduate students through Graduate Student Life.
 This is a great way to meet students from other schools at NYU.